g2nb/docs/docs/jupyter-users.md

 ### C. UI Builder cells
 are a way to display any Python function or method call as an interactive widget.
 This will render the parameters of the function as a web form.
 The UI Builder will use any existing docstring for the function as a description, will infer parameter types from default values and will display parameter annotations as helpful text near each input.

-Since GenePattern cells are also Python code cells, all changes to the information in these widgets is reflected in the code and will be saved in the notebook's ipynb file.
-Similarly, sending one of these notebook files to a user without the GenePattern Notebook extension installed, will result in a complete notebook, albeit one where the cells with visual widgets are instead displayed as code.
+Since tool cells are also Python code cells, all changes to the information in these widgets is reflected in the code and will be saved in the notebook's ipynb file.
+Similarly, sending one of these notebook files to a user without the g2nb extension installed, will result in a complete notebook, albeit one where the cells with visual widgets are instead displayed as code.

-To view the code backing a GenePattern cell, simply click the "Gear" button found on a GenePattern widget in the upper right corner and select "Toggle Code."
+To view the code backing a tool cell, simply click the "Gear" button found on a g2nb widget in the upper right corner and select "Toggle Code."

-## 4. UI Builder
+## 7. UI Builder

 The UI Builder is a way to display any Python function or method call as an interactive widget.
 This will render the parameters of the function